Rich fig jam pairs with salty bacon, spicy mustard, and tart blackberries for this sweet twist on a classic dish- Blackberry Fig Deviled Eggs.

 Mayonnaise: Choose mayonnaise or Miracle Whip if you prefer.
 Greek yogurt may also be substituted.

-Fig Jam: Fig jam is sweet but not overpowering.
+Fig Jam: Fig Jam is sweet but not overpowering.
 If your fig jam has large chunks of the peel, we suggest removing those for a smooth, deviled egg filling.
 Chopped fresh or dried figs may be substituted but will result in a chunky filling.

 Bacon: Optional.
 Prosciutto is an excellent substitute for bacon in this recipe as well.

 Blackberries: Wash and pat dry.
-After slicing in half, place them on a paper towel to absorb excess juice before placing them on top of the deviled eggs.
+After slicing them in half, place them on a paper towel to absorb excess juice before placing them on top of the deviled eggs.

 sweet deviled eggs with bacon, figs, and blackberries

-How to Make Easy-Peel Hard-Boiled Eggs
+How to Make Easy-Peel Hard Boiled Eggs

 Eggs that are 7-10 days old are easiest to peel once hard-boiled.
+I like to use my Instant Pot to make hard-boiled eggs.

 deviled eggs with blackberries and bacon on a blue plate